darkrevenent99/tree-diagrams-project/README.md

 A school project about calculating probabilities by using tree diagrams.

-This app works as a kickstarter for the full "Calculating Probabilities By Using Tree Diagrams" web project.
+This app works as a kickstarter for the full standalone "Calculating Probabilities By Using Tree Diagrams" web project.

 Comes packaged with all the files of the web project. (see current version for more details)